Histogram chart (Table of Contents)

-- If you want to include the column headings in the chart, then click on Labels Otherwise leave as it is unticked.
+- If you want to include the column headings in the chart, then click on Labels.
+Otherwise, leave it as it is unticked.

 - Click on Output Range.
-If you want to creb ate a histogram in the same sheet, then specify the cell address or Click on New Worksheet.
+If you want to grab ate a histogram in the same sheet, then specify the cell address or Click on New Worksheet.

 - Choose the Chart Output Option and click on OK.

 - This would create a Frequency Distribution table and the Histogram chart in the specified cell address.